 Owner and Budget

-The owner and creator of the project are Prince of Saudi Arabia, Al-Waleed bin Talal, who is also the wealthiest man in the Middle East, nephew of Kings of Saudi Arabia, and a grandson of Ibn Saud (first monarch and founder of Saudi Arabia).
+The Prince of Saudi Arabia, Al-Waleed bin Talal, is the owner and creator of the project.
+He holds the position of the wealthiest man in the Middle East and is the nephew of the Kings of Saudi Arabia, as well as the grandson of Ibn Saud, the first monarch and founder of Saudi Arabia.

-Jeddah Economic City development is a three-phase project that will cover 5.2 kilometers of area.
-The tower is being built on 50-hectare plot, with an area of 243,886 square meters (to be exact).
-The complete city is designed by HOK Architects and it will take more than 10 years to develop.
-The estimated cost of the project is over $20 billion.
+The Jeddah Economic City development is a three-phase project spanning 5.2 square kilometers.
+The tower is situated on a 50-hectare plot, precisely covering 243,886 square meters.
+The entire city, designed by HOK Architects, is set to take more than 10 years to complete, with an estimated project cost exceeding $20 billion.

-Jeddah tower is supposed to have more than 170 floors, housing luxury hotels, condominiums, office space, serviced apartments and an observation deck.
+The Jeddah Tower is planned to comprise over 170 floors, accommodating luxury hotels, condominiums, office space, serviced apartments, and an observation deck.

 Who Designed the Building?

-The primary design of the skyscraper is created by Adrian Smith, an American architect who also designed Burj Khalifa, Trump International Hotel and Tower (Chicago), Pearl River Tower (Guangzhou, China) and many other unique structures.
+The main design of the skyscraper is the work of Adrian Smith, an American architect renowned for designing iconic structures such as the Burj Khalifa, Trump International Hotel and Tower (Chicago), and the Pearl River Tower (Guangzhou, China).

-Emaar Properties PJSC is responsible for the management of tower, and Thornton Tomasetti Group for structural engineering.
-Environmental Systems Design Inc. will provide electrical, mechanical and fire protection engineering, along with teledata and security systems.
+The management of the tower falls under the responsibility of Emaar Properties PJSC, while Thornton Tomasetti Group handles the structural engineering.
+Environmental Systems Design Inc. is tasked with providing expertise in electrical, mechanical, and fire protection engineering, as well as teledata and security systems.

 Structural Design and Engineering

-The skyscraper has triangular footprint and sloped exterior in order to decrease wind loads.
-The structural load would be reduced by eliminating the need of complex outrigger transfers and belt trusses.
+The skyscraper features a triangular footprint and sloped exterior to reduce wind loads.
+This design choice eliminates the need for complex outrigger transfers and belt trusses, thus reducing structural loads.

-Each wing will be terminated at different altitudes to allow them to taper at different rates and build a three-section spire.
-The supporting structure consists of cast-in-place reinforced concrete walls, reinforced plate concrete floor framing, and coupling beams.
+The wings of the tower will terminate at different altitudes, allowing them to taper at varying rates and form a three-section spire.
+The supporting structure includes cast-in-place reinforced concrete walls, reinforced plate concrete floor framing, and coupling beams.

-Like Burj Khalifa, Jeddah Tower will intake cool and fresh air from the top floors and use it to air condition the building.
-Along with this, it will use the air conditioning water for irrigation and other essential systems throughout the tower.
+Similar to the Burj Khalifa, the Jeddah Tower will draw in cool and fresh air from its upper floors and utilize it for air conditioning within the building.
+Additionally, the water from the air conditioning system will be repurposed for irrigation and other essential systems throughout the tower.

 Outdoor Sky Terrace

-The total weight of the tower will be around 900,000 tonnes.
-It would take around 500,000 meter cube volume of concrete and over 80,000 tons of steel to build complete structure.
+The entire weight of the tower is estimated to be around 900,000 tonnes, requiring a substantial volume of approximately 500,000 cubic meters of concrete and over 80,000 tons of steel to complete the structure.

 Image credit: Checoblett